luije87/documentation/api.rst

 =================================== ==================================================================
 Key                                 Value
 =================================== ==================================================================
-student_contact_preference:         How this mentor wants to be contacted.
+student_contact_preference:         (String) How this mentor wants to be contacted.
 One of 'not_allowed', 'anonymous', 'allowed'
+advice:                             (String) Generic advice that this mentor has to offer
+hobbies:                            (String) Relevant hobbies that this mentor listed
-expertise_names:                    An array of expertise that this mentor has.
+expertise_names:                    (String Array) An array of expertise that this mentor has.
 Will create if not already listed on school administrator page.
-maximum_mentees:                    The maximum number of ongoing mentorships that this mentor is willing to do.
+maximum_mentees:                    (Integer) The maximum number of ongoing mentorships that this mentor is willing to do.
-maximum_student_contacts_per_month: The maximum number of messages that this mentor is willing to receive.
+maximum_student_contacts_per_month: (Integer) The maximum number of messages that this mentor is willing to receive.
-industry_name:                      The industry that this mentor is in
+industry_name:                      (String) The industry that this mentor is in.
+See references for possible values
-advice:                             Generic advice that this mentor has to offer
-hobbies:                            Relevant hobbies that this mentor listed
 =================================== ==================================================================

 \* required